Restoring Hebrew Diacritics Without a Dictionary: Abstract

 \section{Abstract}

-We demonstrate that it is feasible to diacritize Hebrew script without any human-curated resources other than plain diacritized text.
-We present \sysname{}, a two-layer character-level LSTM, that performs on par with much more complicated curation-dependent systems, across a diverse array of modern Hebrew sources. \iflong{We show that the dotted Hebrew script produced using \sysname{} is useful in downstream tasks such as Hebrew parsing using a state-of-the-art graph-based dependency parser.}
+We demonstrate that it is feasible to accurately diacritize Hebrew script without any human-curated resources other than plain diacritized text.

+We present \sysname{}, a two-layer character-level LSTM, that performs on par with much more complicated curation-dependent systems, across a diverse array of modern Hebrew sources.
+The model is accompanied by a training set and a test set, collected from diverse sources.